mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

   Seattle area is notoriously fickle, so 30 minutes can be the difference between sunny skies and torrential downpour.
 - **Pandora**: allows Pandora Plus subscribers to sync a few of their Pandora stations to the Ionic.
-  The Ionic can't stream music, so a selection of songs are synced over WiFi while the device is charging.
+  The Ionic can't stream music from the Internet, so a selection of songs are synced over WiFi while the device is charging.
 Unfortunately, this is only available to US customers.
 Personally, I use Spotify rather than Pandora, so I haven't used this.
 Fitbit is reportedly trying to get Spotify to support the Ionic as well, but that is easier said than done.
 - **Music**: allows you to sync playlists from your PC or Mac to the Ionic.
-You cannot use your phone to sync music (which is probably an iOS limitation, but Fitbit doesn't support it on Android or Windows either, probably just to keep the apps consistent).
+You cannot use your phone to sync music (which is probably an iOS limitation, but Fitbit doesn't support it on Android or Windows Phone either, probably just to keep the apps consistent).
 I haven't actually used this either since I basically always have my phone with me.
 From what I've read elsewhere, music playback on the device works pretty well, but syncing songs is very slow and you must create playlists for the songs you want to sync (i.e.  you can't just sync a folder of music).
 - **Coach**: offers guided bodyweight workouts with short animations that show you how to perform each move.
 The workouts are pretty fast-paced, and the goal is to do as many reps as you can during the time frame you're given for each exercise, so it should be an effective workout